-1595 Limitation in energy
+983 Limitation in energy

-The understanding of the dynamics of ions in the classical cyclotron took some time,and brought two news, a bad one and a good one,
+984 A complete understanding of ion dynamics in the classical cyclotron took more or 985 less until the mid-1930s and brought two news, a bad one and a good one,

-(i) the bad one first: the energy limitation.
-A consequence of the loss of isochronism resulting from the relativistic increase of the ion mass so that "[...] it seems useless to build cyclotrons of larger proportions than the existing ones [...] an accelerating chamber of 37 in radius will suffice to produce deuterons of 11 MeV energy which is the highest possible [...]"
-[6], or in a different form: "If you went to graduate school in the 1940s, this inequality (-1 < k < 0) was the end of the discussion of accelerator theory" [7].
+(i) bad one first: the energy limitation, a consequence of the loss of isochronism resulting from the relativistic increase of the ion mass so that "[...] it seems useless to build cyclotrons of larger proportions than the existing ones [...] an accelerating chamber of 37 in radius will suffice to produce deuterons of 11 MeV energy which is the highest possible [...]"
+[6], or in a different form: "If you went to graduate school in the 1940s, this inequality (-1 < k < 0) was the end of the discussion of accelerator theory" [7]. (ii) the good news now: the overcoming of the energy limit which results from the mass increase, by splitting the magnetic pole into valley and hill field sectors: the azimuthally varying field (AVF) cyclotron, by L.H.
+Thomas in 1938 [8] - the object

-(ii) the good news now: the energy limit which results from the mass increase can be removed by splitting the magnetic pole into valley and hill field sectors.
-This is the azimuthally varying field (AVF) cyclotron technology, due to L.H.
-Thomas in 1938 [8].
-It took some years to see effects of this breakthrough (Fig. 3.4).
-The AVF is the object of Chap.
-4.
+996 of Chapt.
+5. It took some years to see effects of this breakthrough.

-With the progress in magnet computation tools, in computer speed and in beam dynamics simulations, the AVF cyclotron ends up being essentially as simple to design and build: it has in a general manner supplanted the classical cyclotron in all energy domains (Fig. 3.4).
+997With the progress in magnet computation tools, in computational speed and 998beam dynamics simulations, the AVF cyclotron ends up being essentially as simple 999to design and build has in a general manner supplanted the classical cyclotron in all 1000energy domains (Fig. 4.4).

-1614 3.2 Basic Concepts and Formulæ
+4.2 Basic Concepts and Formulæ

-The cyclotron was conceived as a means to overcome the technological difficulty of a long series of high electrostatic voltage electrodes in a linear layout, by, instead, repeated recirculation through a single accelerating gap in synchronism with an oscillating voltage (Fig. 3.5).
-As the accelerated bunch spirals out in the uniform magnetic field, the velocity increase comes with an increase in orbit length; the
+The cyclotron was conceived as a means to overcome the technological difficulty of a long series of high electrostatic voltage electrodes in a linear layout, by, instead, repeated recirculation through a single accelerating gap in synchronism with an oscillating voltage (Fig. 4.5).
+With its energy increasing, an accelerated bunch spirals out in the uniform magnetic field, the velocity increase comes with an increase in orbit length; the net result is a slow increase of the revolution period T{rev} with energy, yet, 1007 with appropriate fixed voltage frequency $f{\rm rf} \approx h/T{\rm rev}$ the revolution motion and the 1008 oscillating voltage can be maintained in sufficiently close synchronism, $T{rev} \approx hT{rf}$, 1009 that the bunch will transit the voltage gap upon accelerating phase (Fig. 4.6) over a 1010 large enough number of turns that it acquires a significant energy boost.
+1011